grnet/synnefo/docs/cyclades-api-guide.rst

 This operation returns URLs to graphs showing CPU and Network statistics.
 A ``refresh`` attribute is returned as well that is the recommended refresh rate of the stats for the clients.

-This operation is no longer documented in OS Compute v2.
+.. note:: This operation is not included in OS Compute v2.

 ============================== ====== ======== ==========
 URI                            Method Cyclades OS Compute